Learnability of a hybrid quantum-classical neural network for graph-structured quantum data: Res-HQCNN learns graph-structured quantum data

 \begin{theorem} The update matrix for a Res-HQCNN with one hidden layer trained with a graph structure between output states ${\rho_v^{out},\rho_w^{out}}$ encoded with a adjacency matrix $[A]_{vw}$ is

 where

 \end{theorem}

-The proof of Theorem \ref{thm1} is in Appendix, which begins with the definition of the derivative function and makes use of several properties of trace operator.
-When the depth of Res-HQCNN is more than $3$, as mentioned in \ref{compare}, we can find corresponding update parameters matrices with similar computational method in the proof of Theorem \ref{thm1}.
+The proof of Theorem \ref{thm1}, provided in the Appendix, begins with the definition of the derivative function and utilizes several properties of the trace operator.
+When the number of hidden layers in Res-HQCNN exceeds two, the corresponding parameter update matrices can be derived using a similar computational approach as outlined in the proof of Theorem \ref{thm1}.